mdavids/rfc/content/draft-davids-forsalereg-01.md

 ## Content limitations

-The TXT [@RFC8553, section 2.1] record **MUST** contain any valid content, ranging from an empty string to sensible text or URI's.
+The TXT [@RFC8553, (see) section 2.1] record **MUST** contain any valid content, ranging from an empty string to sensible text or URI's.
 However, it **SHALL NOT** contain any text that is suggesting that the domain is not for sale.
 In the case a domain name is not for sale, the "\_for-sale" indicator MUST NOT be used.
 Any existence of a "\_for-sale" TXT record **MUST** therefore be regarded as an indication that the domain name is for sale.

 This specification does not dictate the exact use of any content in the "\_for-sale" TXT record, or the lack of any such content.
 Parties, such as Registries and Registrars may use it in their tools, perhaps even by defining additional requirements that the content must meet.
 Or an individual can use it in combination with existing tools to get in touch with the seller.